A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Results

 \subsection{Statistical Analysis Results}

 Figure \ref{fig:EIF_main} shows the estimated ADT curve and 95\% bootstrap confidence interval (CI) from the main analysis.
 Positive ADT estimates provide evidence of post-China ban increases in PM$_{2.5}$ concentrations at GPW sites, compared to those expected under business-as-usual.
 Thus, our results indicate that at open dump sites in Indonesia, the monthly PM$_{2.5}$ in 2018-2019 was generally higher than expected under business-as-usual (except for dump sites nowhere near port activity), with the effect getting as large as 1.68 $\mu g/ m^3$ (95\% CI = [0.72, 2.48]) depending on the port proximity.
-As expected, we see smaller effects at locations with lower port proximity -- the pointwise confidence intervals include zero until $\delta=0.38$.
+As expected, we see smaller effects with lower port proximity -- the pointwise confidence intervals include zero until $\delta=0.38$.
 Interestingly, the effect curve peaks in the middle and decreases for high values of port proximity, including zero again at $\delta=0.81$ -- our intuition is that this could reflect smaller increases in dumping/burning in densely populated areas very close to ports, where there is likely more government oversight and less open space.
-Integrating across all values of the estimated effect curve yields an average increase at dump sites of 0.86 $\mu g/m^3$ attributable to China's ban on plastic imports, corresponding to a 3.4\% increase in overall PM$_{2.5}$ in 2018-2019 compared to 2012-2017.
-If we only consider dump sites where the confidence intervals do not include zero, the average increase is 1.51 $\mu g/m^3$, corresponding to a 5.3\% increase at those sites.
+Integrating across all values of the estimated effect curve yields an average increase at dump sites of 0.86 $\mu g/m^3$ attributable to China's ban on plastic imports, corresponding to a 3.3\% increase in overall PM$_{2.5}$ in 2018-2019 compared to 2012-2017.
+For illustration of the heterogeneity: if we only consider values of port proximity for which the confidence intervals do not include zero, the average increase is 1.51 $\mu g/m^3$.

-While similarity between the effect curve from our proposed multiply-robust method and that produced using an outcome regression alone (Figure \ref{fig:EIF_main}) suggests a fairly strong outcome model, variations in the tails highlight the importance of guarding against misspecification of the outcome model by incorporating propensity scores.
-We also see that the generalized propensity score estimation is more uncertain, resulting in substantially wider confidence intervals for the multiply-robust method than for the outcome regression alone.
+Similarity between the effect curve from our proposed multiply-robust method and that produced using an outcome regression alone (Figure \ref{fig:EIF_main}) suggests a fairly strong outcome model.
+Differences between these two methods at the tails may indicate that the generalized propensity score is doing its job (guarding against misspecification of the outcome model) or may reflect LLKR having instability at the extremes, as seen in our simulations (Appendix \ref{sec:simulations}).
 For a more extreme comparison, the confounder-naive results are shown in Figure \ref{EIF_Naive-only}: the mean effect ranges from -6.4 to 8.5 $\mu g/m^3$.
 This divergence from our main result is unsurprising, but demonstrative.

 The results of ignoring residual spatial correlation in the bootstrap stage are shown in Figure \ref{fig:grid-compare-spatial-ranges}.
 The confidence intervals are, on average, 73\% the width of the intervals obtained from Spatial Weighted Bootstrap.
 Note that this is for our multiply robust method, which also incorporates spatial-folds (all observations from a site sampled together) cross-fitting when estimating the generalized propensity score.
 For the outcome regression alone, the confidence intervals from the Non-Spatial Weighted Bootstrap are 52\% the width of the intervals from the Spatial Weighted Bootstrap, on average.
 This demonstrates the importance of accounting for residual spatial correlation.